-The 2018 Regulations are amended by The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019, The Product Safety and Metrology etc. (Amendment) (Northern Ireland) (EU Exit) Regulations 2020 and The Product Safety and Metrology etc. (Amendment etc.) (UK(NI) Indication) (EU Exit) Regulations 2020 to accommodate the UKs exit from the EU and give effect to The Protocol as it relates to the placing on the NI market of PPE.
+The 2018 Regulations are amended by The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019, The Product Safety and Metrology etc. (Amendment) (Northern Ireland) (EU Exit) Regulations 2020 and The Product Safety and Metrology etc. (Amendment etc.) (UK(NI) Indication) (EU Exit) Regulations 2020 to accommodate the UKs exit from the EU and give effect to the Protocol as it relates to the placing on the NI market of PPE.
+See footnote 4

-There will remain one set of 2018 Regulations, but some of the provisions apply differently in NI and GB.
+There is therefore one set of 2018 Regulations, but some of the provisions apply differently in NI and GB.
 References to the 2018 Regulations in this guidance are references to those Regulations as they apply in NI.